TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The `msg` message must be encrypted using the ECIES-KEM **[ISO18033-2] [Shoup2006] [Libecc]** hybrid encryption scheme that provides both confidentiality, using an asymmetric encryption scheme, and integrity verification.
 More precisely, this scheme uses SECP256R1 ECDH as KEM, KDF1 using SHA256 hash as KDF and AES-256-GCM with a fixed 96-bits IV as DEM and TAG.
+To the orginal `msg` message, the hybrid ECIES-KEM scheme appends a block of 49 bytes that contains both a tag and an ephemeral public key.
 A detailed description is given in [Appendix A](#a-description-of-the-hybrid-encryption-scheme-and-the-enc-and-dec-functions).

-While only the `msg` message is encrypted, the integrity protection encompasses the whole `LSP` message, including the cleartext part of the message.
+While only the `msg` message is encrypted, the integrity protection encompasses the whole `LSP` message, including the cleartext part of the LSP: any accidental or malicious modification of the QR code content is therefore automatically detected.

 #### Size of the various QR codes

-For the LSP type 0, the plain text part is 17 bytes long, and 22 bytes long for the LSP type 1.

-The `msg` message, without taking `Enc(PK_MCTA, locContactMsg)` into account or when absent, is 44 bytes long.
-The hybrid ECIES-KEM adds an overhead of 49 bytes, for a total of 93 bytes.

-When the `locContactMsgPresent == 1`, the `locContactMsg` message adds an extra 16 bytes, as well as the same 49-byte overhead for the hybrid ECIES-KEM encryption, for a total of 65 bytes.

-The total is therefore 175 bytes long (resp.
-180 for LSP type 1) with the `locContactMsg`, or 110 bytes long (resp.
-115 for LSP type 1) without.

-The size of this binary message, after Base64url encoding, increases to 235 characters (resp.
-242) that are added to the `https://tac.gouv.fr?v=0#` 24-character-long prefix (in case of France), for a **total of 259 characters (resp.
-266 for LSP type 1)** for the URL, with `locContactMsg`.
-Or, without `locContactMsg`, the URL size amounts to **a total of 171 characters (resp.
-177)**.
-With a 65x65 QR code level 12, and M (resp.
-Q) redundancy, this is below the 287 (resp.
-203) binary characters threshold.
+A Level 12 65x65 QR code Type 2 (see [Section 2.4](#24-technical-requirements)) has a limited capacity, 287 binary characters for redundancy level M or 203 for redundancy level Q.
+It is therefore essential that the full "deep link" complies with these limits.
+The country specific prefix, `https://tac.gouv.fr?v=0#` in case of France, require 24 characters.

+The location specific part size depends on:

+- the LSP type, since type 1 adds 5 more bytes (this value is before the Base64url encoding);

+- the optional presence of the `locContactMsg` message (when the `locContactMsgPresent == 1`), which consists of 16 bytes of cleartext.

+It should also be noted that :

+- the hybrid ECIES-KEM encryption add a 49-byte overhead;

+- the Base64url encoding increases the size by a factor `1.33` approximately.

 The following table summarizes the situation.

 | Name                                                         | size with LSP Type 0 | size with LSP Type 1 |
 |--------------------------------------------------------------|----------------------|----------------------|